preethi0001/EmployeeManagementSystem/README.md

 ## Features

-- Add new employees with their names.
+- Add new employees details.
 - View details of a specific employee using their ID.
 - Update an employee's details.
 - Delete an employee's record.